 The book's had some brilliant reviews.
 A sample section in pdf

 a shortish article ("Blinded by Technology") that puts the

 argument in a nutshell.
 So please dig in.
 And if you're excited by

 it, please spread the word - e.g. via Goodreads.

 I intend putting further inflammatory material here in due course, but toddler-minding and scything seem to be getting in the way lately (I now live in France, surrounded by rampant vegetation and surrogate grand-baby) but I'll do my best.

 Meanwhile, here's a bit of prehistory, and some links to earlier

-I am working on a book about "life, work and technology as if profit didn't matter" for publication by Pluto Books in early 2011.
+I am now working on a book about inequality and technology, and what an equal world might be like, for publication by Pluto Books.
 Some of these writings give a foretaste: